e3tools/participatory-tool-docs/docs/technical/technical-data-source.rst

     :align: center
     :alt: Technical Data Source

 - Give a descriptive name to the data source
 - Checking the *Is Published* makes the data source available for defining technical analyses
 - Specify the type of data source.
 You will need to have defined the respective Raster, Shape File or Tabular Data items before creating a data source.
-See :ref:`Raster Layers <raster>` and :ref:`Shape File <shapefile>`
+See :doc:`Raster Layers <raster>` and :doc:`Shape File <shapefile>`